Optimizing Large Model Training through Overlapped Activation Recomputation: Discussion

 \section{Discussion}

 \textbf{Applicability to new techniques.} Other parallel techniques, like sequence parallelism (SP)~\cite{activation-recomputation-MLsys23}, are also employed in large model training.
 SP partitions tensors along the sequence dimension to decrease computational and memory demands for activations.
-Our experiments demonstrate that \pname{} performs better in scenarios where SP is incorporated on top of TP (over additional 10\% speedup).
-This is because SP increases the execution time of each operator, providing more opportunities for overlapped recomputation.
+Our experiments demonstrate that \pname{} achieves an additional 10\% speedup when SP is incorporated on top of TP.
+This is because SP decreases the execution time of each operator, providing more opportunities for overlapping recomputation.

-\textbf{Applicability to new hardwares.} AI accelerators with extreme training performance have emerged, such as the NVIDIA GH200~\cite{gh200} and B200~\cite{b200}.
-Moreover, new AI training systems, such as NVIDIA DGX SuperPOD~\cite{superpod} and Google TPUv4 Pods~\cite{TPU}, have been proposed.
-They comprise thousands of high-performance AI accelerators, which may expand the number of GPU for tensor parallelism beyond 8, thereby producing more communication pressure.
-In the future, we believe that the techniques proposed in \pname{} will be more effective due to increased computing speed and high communication overhead.
+\textbf{Applicability to new hardwares.} AI accelerators with extreme training performance, such as the NVIDIA GH200~\cite{gh200} and B200~\cite{b200}, are becoming available.
+Moreover, new AI training systems, such as NVIDIA DGX SuperPOD~\cite{superpod} and Google TPUv4 Pods~\cite{TPU}, have been proposed, comprising thousands of high-performance AI accelerators.
+These systems may enable scaling tensor parallelism to more than eight GPUs, thereby increasing communication pressure.
+In these scenarios, we believe that the techniques proposed in \pname{} will be more effective due to increased computing speed and high communication overhead.

+\fast{ \textbf{Applicability to other mainstream models.} \pname{} is applicable to most mainstream models, as they are typically designed with repeated structures (e.g., GPT series, LLaMA series, PaLM, T5, ViT). }